Webinar: What’s Changed Since Dobbs? Exploring the Evidence and Opportunities for Action

 The reproductive health services research community continues to explore the broad impacts of the 2022 Supreme Court decision, Dobbs v.
 Jackson Women's Health Organization, that overturned the right to abortion care in the U.S.

-This webinar will provide an overview of the latest evidence on how the Dobbs decision has influenced access, quality, and equity in reproductive health care.
-Policy experts will share insights on current state and federal perspectives, emphasizing policymakers' evidence needs and priorities that researchers can address.
-This event is hosted by AcademyHealth’s Research Community on the Equity Impacts of Dobbs, an initiative launched last fall with support from the Commonwealth Fund.
+This webinar provided an overview of the latest evidence on how the Dobbs decision has influenced access, quality, and equity in reproductive health care.
+Policy experts shared insights on current state and federal perspectives, emphasizing policymakers' evidence needs and priorities that researchers can address.
+This event was hosted by AcademyHealth’s Research Community on the Equity Impacts of Dobbs, an initiative launched last fall with support from the Commonwealth Fund.

 Learning Objectives

-Associate Professor of Obstetrics and Gynecology and Population Health Sciences and Obstetrics and Gynecology
+Associate Professor of Population Health Sciences and Obstetrics and Gynecology

 -